zeekus/textfiles/pschism_build_document_with_spack.md

   8. *Pametris* - external binary for MPI needing elevated privileges.
       It seems schism relies on this binary.
 On Centos7, ldconfig seems to want to place the compiled libaries into the system area.

+  9. *Cmake2* - When using CentOS 7 and Spack, if the system-installed CMake becomes a trouble spot, the best practice to work around this is to let Spack build its own version of CMake.
+This can be achieved by adding CMake as a dependency for the package that needs it.
+For example, you can add the following line to the package's spack file: depends_on('cmake', type='build') This approach ensures that Spack uses its own version of CMake, avoiding conflicts with the system-installed CMake.

+  10. *Curl* - When working with Spack to build NetCDF on CentOS 7 and encountering issues with the old curl libraries, the best practice is to let Spack build its own version of curl.
+This can be achieved by adding curl as a dependency for the NetCDF package in its Spack file.
+For example, you can add the following line to the package's spack file: depends_on('curl', type='build').
+This approach ensures that Spack uses its own version of curl, avoiding conflicts with the system-installed libraries.

 ```bash
     [100%] Built target pschism
     Install the project...